| Badger Tunnels

 tunnel was specially located to intersect a badger path leading

 from the main sett to badgers feeding grounds.
+At first this safe, underground route did not

 really seem to be working, as the badgers studiously avoided using